Modifying a FreeRTOS Demo

 The function vParTestInitialise() within partest.c contains the IO port mode and direction configuration.
 The function prvSetupHardware() within main.c contains more generic hardware configuration (for example, enabling the clock to the IO peripheral) and may also require some modification, depending on the port being used.

-Make any changes necessary to the two function highlighted in the paragraph above, then write a very simple program to check that the LED outputs are working.
+Make any changes necessary to the two functions highlighted in the paragraph above, then write a very simple program to check that the LED outputs are working.
 This simple program need not make use of FreeRTOS - all that is of interest at this stage is ensuring the LEDs work - so for now comment out the existing main() function and replace it with something similar to the following example:

 int main( void )